GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 	Return False
 End
 ```

+- Try-Catch Block Structure

+    Try block initialization with Try
+    Exception catching with Catch
+    Proper block termination with End (not End Try)
+    Exception typing and handling mechanics

+- Block Termination Consistency

+    Functions terminate with End
+    Methods terminate with End
+    Classes terminate with End
+    Try blocks terminate with End
+    For loops terminate with End
+    While loops terminate with Wend
+    If blocks terminate with Endif

+- Never use:

     Never Using "next" as a variable name
     Never Using "not" as a variable name
     Never Using "void" as a variable name